hhandika/R-cpp-ffi/README.md

 # R-cpp-ffi
 Repo for foreign function interface using R and C++.
-It is an experimental code.
+It contains experimental code to interface R with C++.

 ## Resources